openenclave/openenclave/docs/DesignDocs/ReproducibleBuildUsingNix.md

 released packages.
 It is not necessary to use this cache.
 The cache protocol is simple http get/put protocol, so any url that points to the correct heirarchy can be used.
 If no prebuilt version of a package is available at the cache, the package will be built.
-Since the package has a fixed output, there is no difference in output using the cached version or one custom built..
+Since the package has a fixed output, there is no difference in output using the cached version or one custom built.

 #### Language: